wayne923/leetpython/docs/The-1hr-Guide-To-Python/02_Python Data Types/10_Dictionary.md

 # Dictionary

-A dictionary in Python is a mutable object that stores an unordered pairs of keys and values, called key-value pairs, where each key is mapped to a specific value.
+A dictionary in Python is a mutable object that stores an unordered pair of keys and values, called key-value pairs, where each key is mapped to a specific value.
 It is defined using curly braces `{}`, with keys and values separated by a colon `:`.

 Here's an example: